 There are various alleged origins attributed to this festival.
 Some hold that they celebrate the marriage of Lakshmi with Lord Vishnu.
 In Bengal the festival is dedicated to the worship of Kali.
 It also commemorates that blessed day on which the triumphant Lord Rama returned to Ayodhya after defeating Ravana.
 On this day also Sri Krishna killed the demon Narakasura.

 In South India people take an oil bath in the morning and wear new clothes.
 They partake of sweetmeats.
 They light fireworks which are regarded as the effigies of Narakasura who was killed on this day.
-They greet one another, asking, "Have you had your Ganges bath?" which actually refers to the oil bath that morning as it is regarded as purifying as a bath in the holy Ganges.

 On this day Hindu merchants in North India and overseas open their new account books and pray for success and prosperity during the coming year.
 The homes are cleaned and decorated by day and illuminated by night with earthern oil-lamps.
 The best and finest illuminations are to be seen in Bombay and Amritsar.
 The famous Golden Temple at Amritsar is lit in the evening with thousands of lamps placed all over the steps of the big tank.
 Vaishnavites celebrate the Govardhan Puja and feed the poor on a large scale.